jross765/gnucash-viewer/README.md

 **Notes**:

 * I am neither an accountant nor a tax advisor.
-However, I happen to be the owner-manager of a German company myself, just as the orig. author is, and so I know a thing or two about what you *typically* (might) need to prepare your tax statement.
+However, I happen to be the owner-manager of a German company myself, just as the orig. author is, and thus I know a thing or two about what you *typically* (might) need to prepare your tax statement.

   Seen through this lens, I would deem the tax report panel, as originally implemented, too specific / not enough of general interest to the "general public", i.e. typical user of this project's libs.